timurrrr/RaceChronoDiyBleDevice/README.md

 * [This page](can_db/ft86.md) for 2013-2020 model year cars
 * [This page](can_db/ft86_gen2.md) for 2022 model year cars

-on what data can be captured from their CAN bus, as well as how to set it up in RaceChrono.
+on how to make a harness between the CAN bus and the reader, as well as how to set up data channels in RaceChrono.

 Some information about the CAN data has been documented for Mazda MX-5/Miata ([NC generation](can_db/mazda_mx5_nc.md) and